 Care must be taken that data is not inadvertently written to the EEPROM.
 Protection can be Periodic by ensuring that the Write Enable bit is normally cleared to zero when not writing.
-Also the Bank Pointer register could be normally cleared to zero as this would inhibit access to bank1 where the EEPROM control register exist.
+Also the Bank Pointer register could be normally cleared to zero as this would inhibit access to bank 1 where the EEPROM control register exist.
 Although certainly not necessary, consideration might be given in the application program to the checking of the validity of new write data by a simple read back process.
-Note that the EEPROM address should be configured when the WMODE bit is equal to 0.
 When writing data the WR bit must be set high immediately after the WREN bit has been set high, to ensure the write cycle executes correctly.
 The global interrupt bit EMI should also be cleared before a write cycle is executed and then re-enabled after the write cycle starts.
 Note that the device should not enter the IDLE or SLEEP mode until the EEPROM read or write operation is totally complete.
 Otherwise, the EEPROM read or write operation will fail.